amoldeshpande/esp32-espressif/README.md

 not sure how to use openocd with ESP32-WROOM yet.
 Some ESP32 chips have built-in JTAG, but HiLetGo's WROOM-32S doesn't seem to have it.
 So you need ESP-PROG for it. https://github.com/PBearson/ESP32-With-ESP-PROG-Demo

+For Arduino, copy the files under components into a subdirectory called "src" under esp32-main